davidgiga1993/mixing-station-docs/docs/use-cases/apis.md

 ### Websockets

-Websocket requests use the following json scheme:
+Websocket requests use the following json schema:

 ```json
 {